 Amy is a native of Jonesville, Virginia.
 She is the editor/author of two books, and several articles and essays.

-Her writing has appeared or is forthcoming in The New York Times, Harvard University Press blog, NPR, Salon.com, Chattahoochee Review, Still, Appalachian Heritage, Blue Ridge Country, Now and Then, Pittsburgh Post-Gazette, Tampa Tribune, Appalachian Voices, Appalachian Journal, and National Writing Project online, among other publications.
+Her writing has appeared or is forthcoming in The New York Times, Harvard University Press blog, NPR, Salon.com, Crab Orchard Review Chattahoochee Review, The Writer's Chronicle, Still, Appalachian Heritage, Blue Ridge Country, Now and Then, Pittsburgh Post-Gazette, Tampa Tribune, Appalachian Voices, Appalachian Journal, and National Writing Project online, among other publications.
 Her co-edited book, Talking Appalachian: Voice, Identity, and Community, (now in its second printing) was used as a dialect resource for actors during the filming of Big Stone Gap, a movie adaptation of Adriana Trigiani's novel of the same title; Amy also served as as a dialect consultant on the film's script.

 Her essay, "The Rocks," was listed among Notable Essays and Literary Fiction of 2015 in The Best American Essays (Ed.
 Jonathan Franzen, 2016,) and won the 2015 Lamar York Prize for Creative Nonfiction.
 She is a recipient of the Jean Ritchie Award in Appalachian Writing by Lincoln Memorial University, the highest monetary award given in Appalachian literature.
 An excerpt of her unpublished novel won the Jesse Stuart Prize for Young Adult Fiction in 2014 from the Mountain Heritage Literary Festival.